JacobEberhardt/decentralized-energy-trading/household-processing-unit/README.md

 docker-compose up
 ```

-2. After both nodes are up un running add the second node to the admin node:
+2. After both nodes are up and running connect them and add the address of the second node to the `Utility` and `BaseOwnedSet` contract using the following command:

 ```sh
 yarn connect-docker-nodes
 ```

-3. Last but not least you have to manually add the address of the second node to the `Utility` and `BaseOwnedSet` contracts.
-You can use remix.io or a custom migration.

 You can access the UI of the different nodes in following addresses: